omrezkeypie/FunInput/README.md

 **Query functions:**

+To access built-in query functions you can find them in `OmrezKeyBind.Combos`

 For the explanation assume the actions combo inputs are A + B.

 OmrezKeyBind provides 4 default query functions. these being: